25 Aug 2025

 MDMA

 Well known as an “empathy booster,” MDMA is now being tested for addressing self‑critical thoughts.
 MDMA boosts serotonin, dopamine, noradrenaline and the bonding hormone oxytocin, which may soften harsh self‑talk and boost self‑compassion — frequent companions of anorexia.
-Small case reports and a 2024 scoping review note fewer restrictive thoughts after two MDMA‑assisted sessions.
+Small case reports and a 2024 scoping review9 note fewer restrictive thoughts after two MDMA‑assisted sessions.

 Ketamine

 Ketamine is a dissociative anaesthetic that acts rapidly on glutamate signalling pathways, lifts low mood, and “resets” reward circuits that treat food restriction like a win.
-Case series of group-based ketamine-assisted therapy found weight gain and reduced food anxiety four weeks after three ketamine sessions.
+Case series10 of group-based ketamine-assisted therapy found weight gain and reduced food anxiety four weeks after three ketamine sessions.
 Larger trials are in planning.

 Several clinical trials are underway to evaluate whether new pharmacological agents and adjunctive therapies can complement psychotherapy and provide more effective, lasting outcomes for people with anorexia nervosa.